 When you speak to an expert Hawaii wrongful death attorney about your potential lawsuit, they will begin by ascertaining that you are a member of one of the qualifying groups of family members.
 Providing you satisfy the eligibility criteria, your Hawaii wrongful death attorney could seek damages in respect of each of the following:

-Before filing a wrongful death suit on your behalf, your attorney must also be able to prove that:
+Before filing a wrongful death suit on your behalf, your personal injury lawyer must also be able to prove that: